chinapedia/wikipedia.abstract.en/Page/Bass_guitar.md

 Performance techniques

-James_Jamerson.jpeg, influential Motown era bassist]]
+, influential Motown era bassist]]

 In contrast to the upright bass ("double bass"), the electric bass guitar is played horizontally across the body, like a guitar.
 When the strings are plucked with the fingers (pizzicato), the index and middle fingers (and sometimes the thumb, ring, and little fingers as well) are used.
 James Jamerson, an influential bassist from the Motown era, played intricate bass lines using only his index finger, which he called "The Hook".
 There are also variations in how a bassist chooses to rest the right-hand thumb (or left thumb in the case of left-handed players).
 A player may rest his or her thumb on the top edge of one of the pickups or on the side of the fretboard, which is especially common among bassists who have an upright bass influence.
 Some bassists anchor their thumbs on the lowest string and move it off the lowest string when they need to play on the low string.
 Alternatively, the thumb can be rested loosely on the strings to mute the unused strings.